-As Tony walked down the ramp off the spaceship, he wondered, 'Just what have you got yourself into Tony?'
+As Tony walked down the spaceship ramp, he wondered, 'What have you got yourself into Tony?'

-So dialling the number and when the phone picked up, 'Hello I am Tony Webster, I am calling for more information on the Pet Position advertised in the Chronicle?'
+Tony dialled the number and when the phone picked up, said, 'Hello I am Tony Webster, I am calling for more information on the Pet Position advertised in the Chronicle?'

-'I suppose we could start with asking, just what are you advertising?'
+'I suppose we could start by asking what job are you advertising?'
 Tony responded.

-'As the ad indicates, a position as a pet in a remote area to be a companion for a child,' Ruth said, 'If that offends you I apologise.'
+'As the ad indicates, a position as a pet in a remote area to be a companion for a child,' Rowena said, 'If that offends you, I apologise.'
 Though not sounding contrite.

-'An alien and on a distant planet,' Ruth explained then paused.
+'An alien and on a distant planet,' Rowena explained then paused.
 As I hadn't hung up, she went on with a little more enthusiasm, 'There are education standards as well as psychological suitability.
-We will pay for your attendance at actors equity rates, and the successful applicant will receive appropriate training.'
+We will pay for your attendance at actors equity rates; if successful, you will receive appropriate training.'

 'I am free and still curious,' Tony said thinking that sounds like a good deal also ticks off a job application for Centrelink.

-Ruth then said, 'If you turn up to the Rumours building at 8 am tomorrow we will commence the interviews, I will pay you as soon as you complete the registration form, perhaps I will see you then.
+Rowena then said, 'If you come to the Rumours building at 8 am tomorrow we will commence the interviews, I will pay when you complete the application form.
 My phone calls usually end as soon as I mention an alien.'

-Attendants directed us to our seats, and once there, a lady walked to a podium and welcomed us, 'Good morning, I am Ruth Strothers I welcome you are all here, now while we hand out the registration forms, any questions?'
+Attendants directed us to our seats, and once there, a lady walked to a podium and welcomed us, 'Good morning, I am Rowena Toledo I welcome you are all here, now while we hand out the registration forms, any questions?'

 'Would you define pet please,' One of the later arrivals asked.

-'Companion, protector and mainly just provide the companionship,' Ruth provided, 'Next?'
+'Companion, protector and provide companionship,' Rowena provided, 'Next?'

-Ruth covered these and once over, half had stood up and left, with the promised pay and a certificate of a job application attached to the registration form.
-The eight remaining started reading whereby another couple decided that this wasn't for them.
+Rowena covered these and once over, half had stood up and left, with the promised pay and a certificate of a job application that was attached to the registration form.
+The eight remaining started reading; another couple decided that this wasn't for them.

 Tony wasn't surprised, some of the questions were rather personal with the education and health questions were invasive, still at the end of the session and subsequent training, here Tony was at the employer's home ready to start.